Nesterov acceleration despite very noisy gradients: Convergence proofs: strongly convex case

 since $\psi>0$.
 Thus, at the cost of a more complicated representation, we could work directly in the parameter variables rather than using the auxiliary quantities $\psi, \mu'$.
 In particular, both the parameter map and its inverse are continuous on $D$ and its image respectively.
 Hence,despite the rigid appearance of the parameter selection in Theorem \ref{theorem strongly convex}, there exists an open set of admissible parameters $\eta,\alpha,\rho$ for which we obtain exponentially fast convergence.

 We provide a more general version of Theorem \ref{theorem nesterov strongly} as well.
-Just as in the convex case, as $\sigma \nearrow 1$, the step size $\eta$ decreases to zero and the theorem fails to guarantee convergence for $\sigma>1$. \begin{theorem2}[NAG, strongly convex case -- general version] In addition to the assumptions in Theorem \ref{theorem strongly convex}, suppose that $f$ is $\mu$-strongly convex and the parameters are chosen such that
+Just as in the convex case, as $\sigma \nearrow 1$, the step size $\eta$ decreases to zero and the theorem fails to guarantee convergence for $\sigma>1$. \nesterovstrongly* \begin{proof} Consider the Lyapunov sequence